The Newsreader: Viewership

-Critical reception
+Critical response

 The show has been generally critically praised.
+For the first season, the review aggregator website Rotten Tomatoes reported a 100% approval rating based on 19 critic reviews, the website's consensus reads, "An engrossing recreation of the 1980s television beat, The Newsreader mines authentic drama and laughs thanks to its verisimilitude and a commanding Anna Torv."
+For the second season, the review aggregator website Rotten Tomatoes reported a 100% approval rating based on 6 critic reviews.

 Sinead Stubbins of The Sydney Morning Herald – in a review of both the first and second series – proclaimed that The Newsreader was "the slick, addictive and excellent local drama that might be the best show Australia has produced in years", praising "the determination to use historical events and attitudes to illuminate something about our present" and how the show "uses ... huge world events cleverly ... they aren't just dumped in the middle of an episode", and "though there are occasional cute moments, [they] are woven into the lives of these reporters".
 She added that while there was "a certain safety in covering current issues through a historical lens", the show "particularly excels at when it comes to homophobia and racism in the workplace".
 Karl Quinn, in a five-star review for The Sydney Morning Herald, called the series "brilliant" and a "terrific ensemble piece", "beautifully handled by director Emma Freeman" with "incisive, empathetic and funny scripts" by Lucas, concluding it was "the most fun [he'd] had watching telly in a long time."
 David Free, also in The Sydney Morning Herald, commented it was "the best show [he'd] seen in yonks", lavishing praise on the attention-to-detail in the series, in the clothes, language and propwork.
 However, Marama Whyte, in an article for History Australia journal, wrote that such details were relatively facile, and that "the period setting is style without much substance", as "[i]t wants the shoulder pads and typewriters, without engaging with the fact that this was an industry on the cusp of colossal change."